simonmortensen23/Project1/README.md

 Users of this website will be able to dive into the Age of Vikings through interactive fact boxes and timeline to go visit external historical websites and the newsletter, with historical news and question/answer section.

-The goal of this website is to present the user for the age of the vikings and through the interactive timeline and myth/facts boxes, get a more in-depth knowledge of the period.

 ![image](https://user-images.githubusercontent.com/43667190/147686493-b421b9fa-73d4-442c-b524-cdb543da3a69.png)

 ## Features

 ### Navigation
-- Featured at the top of the page, the navigations shows the websites name in the left corner: VIKINGS that links to the home page.
+- Featured at the top of the page, the navigations shows the websites name in the left corner: "VIKINGS" that links to the home page.

 - The other navigation links are set to the right: Home, Timeline, Newsletter.
 Timeline and Newsletter links to new pages on the website.